nyxblabs/CodeBoost/README.md

 <h3 style="color:#14F195;">📦nyxpath</h3>

-This package provides identical exports to Node.js's built-in path module but with normalization on all operations and written in modern ESM/Typescript.
-Plus, it has no dependency on Node.js!
-Mind-blowing, right?
+📦🔗 This package offers identical exports to Node.js's built-in path module, but with normalization on all operations and written in modern ESM/Typescript. 🌟 Plus, it has no dependency on Node.js! 🤯 Mind-blowing, right?
 <details>
 <summary><strong>Info:</strong></summary>
 Have you ever wondered why the path separators for Windows and macOS, Linux, and other Posix operating systems are different?
 It turns out that for 🕰️ historical reasons, Windows chose to use backslashes `\` for separating paths instead of the slash `/` used by other operating systems.
 Nowadays, [Windows](https://docs.microsoft.com/en-us/windows/win32/fileio/naming-a-file?redirectedfrom=MSDN) supports both slashes and backslashes for paths, but this can lead to inconsistent code behavior.
 When running on a Windows operating system, Node.js's built-in [path module](https://nodejs.org/api/path.html) assumes that Windows-style paths are being used, which makes for inconsistent code behavior between Windows and POSIX.